slowernews/wisdom-tldr/chapters/chapter_1_self.md

 <!--
 - you might think you want a fancy car or a nice watch. but what you probably want is respect and admiration- the psychology of money
--->
+- virtue signaling is popular because it let anyone, regardless of objective merit, go on an ego trip. -- naval -->

 > *"Everyone you will ever meet knows something you don’t."